2013 Call for Papers

 - Procedure for Reviewing Abstracts

-Submitted abstracts will be evaluated by a review group for their potential to be presented at the 2012 ERM Symposium, which will be held on April 18-20, 2012 in Washington, DC.
+Submitted abstracts will be evaluated by a review group for their potential to be presented at the 2013 ERM Symposium, which will be held on April 22-24, 2013 in Chicago, IL.
 This group will include representatives from the symposium sponsors as well as The Actuarial Foundation and the Enterprise Risk Management International Institute (ERMII).
 Because of limited time during the symposium, not all accepted abstracts/papers can be guaranteed for presentation at the symposium.
 Papers to be presented at the symposium will be selected based on the abstracts submitted.
-It is anticipated that travel and lodging expenses for authors selected as award winners will be reimbursed up to a specified amount (see section V. Paper Prizes).
+The meeting registration fee for one author per paper will be waived.
+Travel and lodging will be at authors’ expense.
+For award winners, the meeting registration fee for one author per paper will be waived.
+Travel and lodging expenses for one author per paper selected as award winners is expected to be reimbursed up to a specified amount.
+See section V. Paper Prizes for more information regarding the prizes.
 A final determination as to the number of papers invited to present will be made after all abstracts have been submitted and reviewed.
 The sponsoring organizations reserve the right to decline any papers that do not meet the standards of the review group.
-Notice of acceptance of abstracts is anticipated to be sent to authors by November 15, 2011.
+Notice of acceptance of abstracts is anticipated to be sent to authors by November 15, 2012.

 - Paper Prizes